-A Market Position Statement (MPS) is written by local authorities to advise providers about how what we commission could change and what the local authority's commissioning intentions are.
+Local authorities have a duty to write a Market Position Statement (MPS) to advise providers about how what we commission could change and what the local authority's commissioning intentions are.
 It is a key element of the analyse and plan stages of the commissioning cycle as it will inform the subsequent planning and delivery of services for the next few years.
 It will be updated as required and will underpin more detailed commissioning plans.